TrebledJ/trebledj.github.io/content/posts/programming/2023-05-24-digital-audio-synthesis-for-dummies-part-3.md

 This is the third (and culminating) post in a series on digital audio synthesis.
 In the [first post](/posts/digital-audio-synthesis-for-dummies-part-1), we introduced basic concepts in audio processing.
 In the [second post](/posts/digital-audio-synthesis-for-dummies-part-2), we dived into audio synthesis and generation.

 Now suppose we want to play a continuous, uninterrupted stream of audio.
-We would need to constantly send out samples every few microseconds.
+We'd need to keep sending audio samples every few microseconds.
 Buffering alone isn’t good enough.

-In this post, we’ll discover how to effectively implement an audio synthesiser on an embedded device by marrying various hardware components (timers, DACs, DMA) and software components (double buffering).[^subtopics] To understand these concepts better, we’ll look at examples on an STM32.[^stm]
+In this post, we’ll discover how to effectively implement an audio synthesiser on an embedded device by marrying hardware (timers, DACs, DMA) and software (double buffering).[^subtopics] To understand these concepts even better, we’ll look at examples on an STM32.[^stm] These examples are inspired from a [MIDI keyboard project](/posts/stm32-midi-keyboard) I previously worked on.

 [^subtopics]: Each of these components (especially hardware) deserve their own post to be properly introduced; but for the sake of keeping this post short, I’ll only introduce them briefly and link to other resources for further perusal.

 [^stm]: There are several popular microcontroller brands each with their pros and cons.
 STM is one such brand.
 It’s a bit overkill for demonstrating audio synthesis, but I chose it here because of my familiarity, and to demonstrate my STM32 MIDI Keyboard project.
 Rest assured the concepts are transferable, though hardware implementations may differ between brands.

 ## Timers ⏳